Vijesh-Krishna/web-dev-journey/README.md

 This project is designed not just to showcase individual mini-projects but also to present a **structured learning path** that I followed while mastering web development.

 ## 📅 Project Timeline

-🛠 **Planned Completion:** **15 October 2025 (Today Evening)**
-✨ The project is actively under development, and the final version will be live later today.
+✨ The project is actively under development, and the final version will be live later soon.

-## 🧭 What to Expect
+## 🧭 What’s Currently Added

-The website will walk visitors through **three major phases of my web development journey**:

-1. **📄 Static Websites (HTML & CSS)**
+1. **📄 Static Website Mini-Projects (HTML & CSS & Bootstrap)**
-   - My earliest websites built using fundamental web technologies.
+   - A few mini-projects have been added.
    - Focused on structure, content, and design basics.

 2. **📱 Responsive Websites (HTML, CSS, Bootstrap)**
-   - Intermediate projects where I learned to make pages **look great on all screen sizes**.
+   - Coming soon!
+Projects will be added shortly.

-3. **⚡ Dynamic Websites (HTML, CSS & JavaScript)**
+3. **⚡ Dynamic Websites (HTML, CSS, Bootstrap & JavaScript)**
-   - Projects that include **interactive elements** and basic functionality to bring websites to life.
+   - Coming soon!
+Projects will be added shortly.

-Each project will be displayed in an **interactive card layout** — click on any card to explore the live version of that project.
+Each project will be displayed in an **interactive card layout** — click on any card to explore the live version once deployed.